jhimes144/ThothRpc/README.md

 Of course, it wouldn’t be simple if these layers were not included for you.
 This library comes with a reliable-and-ordered UDP transport layer built off of [LiteNetLib](https://github.com/RevenantX/LiteNetLib) and a serialization layer built off of speedy [Message Pack](https://github.com/neuecc/MessagePack-CSharp) with a secure http/2 web based transport solution on the road map.

-## Use Cases
-Thoth (in its current state) is great for…
-* Game multiplayer networking
-* Ultra-fast reliable bi-directional microservice communication within a secured VPC
-* LAN/VPN based apps and tools

-Note: Currently encrypted secured traffic is not yet a feature but will be present in the upcoming http/2 transport.
-However, implementing your own encryption system is easy with the ingress and egress callbacks.

-## Features

-* Runtime based
-  * No contract files (.proto, ect)
-  * Dynamic endpoint registration/unregistration
-* Performant
-  * Low GC pressure design
-  * Low CPU Usage
-  * Small packet size (down to 3 bytes total for an optimized fire and forget call)
-* Various calling conventions
-  * Typed or typeless invocation
-  * In-process direct method calls when client and server are on the same machine
-  * Fast fire-and-forget calling server or client with customizable delivery mode
-  * Reliable RPC bi-directional request-response calling
-* Request handling customization for server and client separately
-  * Manual handling allowing all incoming requests to be polled on a thread (i.e game-loop)
-  * Multi-threaded thread pool handling of all incoming requests (like asp.net core)
-* Holistic and modular
-  * Configurable transport and serialization
-  * Configurable data ingress and egress
-  * No-dependency logging (works with whatever you have, just use the callbacks)
-  * No middleware tie-ins, required dependency injection configuration, or complicated boilerplate code

 ## Usage Examples

 ### Typed Rpc